-All staff are responsible for:
+All employees are responsible for:

-- Taking a personal responsibility to look after their health. - Being open and honest in conversations with managers. - If a member of staff is unable to speak to their manager or if their line manager is not supporting them, they can speak directly to a Councillor of their choice. - Contributing to a respectful and productive working environment. - Being willing to help and support their colleagues. - Understanding any necessary adjustments their colleagues are receiving as a result of their menopausal symptoms.
+- Taking a personal responsibility to look after their health. - Being open and honest in conversations with their line manager / chosen Councillor. - If an employee is unable to speak to their line manager or if their line manager is not supporting them, they can speak directly to a Councillor of their choice. - Contributing to a respectful and productive working environment. - Being willing to help and support their colleagues. - Understanding any necessary adjustments their colleagues are receiving as a result of their menopausal symptoms.